openshift/cloud-credential-operator/docs/ccoctl.md

 where `name` is the name used to tag and account any cloud resources that are created. `region` is the aws region in which cloud resources will be created and `public-key` is the path to a public key file generated using `ccoctl create-key-pair` command.

-The above command will write out discovery document file named `02-openid-configuration` and JSON web key set file named `03-keys.json`.
+The above command will write out discovery document file named `02-openid-configuration` and JSON web key set file named `03-keys.json` when `--dry-run` flag is set.

 ### Creating IAM Roles